OUIsolutions/Darwin/docs/api_usage.md

 # API Usage Guide - Advanced Project Creation

-**Learn how to create sophisticated Darwin projects using the programmatic API!**
+Learn how to create sophisticated Darwin projects using the programmatic API.

 ## What is the Darwin API?

-The Darwin API lets you create **blueprint files** that define complex compilation setups.
-Think of it as a **recipe** for building your project programmatically instead of using long command lines.
+The Darwin API lets you create blueprint files that define complex compilation setups.
+Think of it as a recipe for building your project programmatically instead of using long command lines.

 ### Table of Contents
 - [Getting Started](#getting-started)